-22. Ironically the Watchtower says that predicting the future is 'a serious sin' and those who predict the future 'will not inherit God's Kingdom'.
+22. Ironically the Watchtower Society says that predicting the future is 'a serious sin' and those who predict the future 'will not inherit God's Kingdom'.
 'To pay attention to astrologers or to others who claim to predict the future is to run the risk of incurring serious spiritual problems and ending up a slave of “the wicked spirit forces in the heavenly places.”
 (Ephesians 6:12) Thus, to consult such individuals is considered by God to be a serious sin; those who practice such things are detestable in his eyes and they will not inherit his Kingdom.—Revelation 22:15.'
-WT, Mar 1, 1987, Article: 'Your Future—A Better Way to Learn About It', Box on page 5.
+Watchtower Magazine, Mar 1, 1987, Article: 'Your Future—A Better Way to Learn About It', Box on page 5.
 Also see Spiritualism

 23. Watchtower Predictions 1889 to 2008

-24. When members disagree with the Watchtower or leave the organization, Jehovah's Witnesses are required to shun their family and friends.
+24. When members disagree with the organization or leave the organization, Jehovah's Witnesses are required to shun their family and friends.
 The practice of shunning started in 1952.
-Even today, JW's are too embarrassed to talk about the hatred and shunning the Watchtower teaches.
+Even today, JW's are too embarrassed to talk about the hatred and shunning the organization teaches.
 Those who leave are portrayed as evil doers, immoral, and guilty of 'gross sins'.
 Everyone is painted with the same brush.
 The truth is hidden in the secret rule book, Shepherd the Flock of God, that is only available to Elders and higher ranking JW's.